Poovinu Puthiya Poonthennal: Remakes

 The movie was remade in six languages, all the climaxes of the films were different.
 Baby Sujitha and Babu Antony reprised their roles in four of the films.
-The Telugu version even becoming the highest-grossing Telugu film of all time.
+Interestingly, while the original did not performed well commercially, the remakes including Tamil, Telugu, Kannada and Hindi were box office successes with the Telugu version even becoming the highest-grossing Telugu film of all time.